mercethem/UserSystem/README.md

-# This work is not finish enough.
-When will finish i will modify here!!!
+# This project have not finish yet.
+When this project finished i will modify here!!!